Wednesday through Sunday

 Daily from Dawn to Dusk

 The Tijuana Estuary Visitor Center is located at 3rd Street and Caspian Way in Imperial Beach, the most southwestern city in the United States.
 There is no entrance fee.
 The Visitor Center has information and displays that pique the interest of adults and children alike.
 Find out how plants in the estuary get rid of the salt they take in and which plant is endangered.
 Discover the birds that are threatened and endangered.
+Click to view short film to find out why the Tijuana Estuary is so special.

 Visitor Center Entrance